Ccantey/LCC-LCCMR/README.md

   - Graduated symbology
   - Add  overlay layers to geo-exploring

 The code relies on a connection to an instance of [PostGreSQL/PostGIS](http://www.postgresql.org/), a free and open-source spatial database.
-But for testing, connections can be made to the GeoJSON included in the data folder.
+But for testing, connections can be made to the GeoJSON included in the data folder (see [Who Represents Me?](https://github.com/Ccantey/LCC-DistrictFinder/tree/master/data) for all data).